People

 Research Affiliate

-Lindsay is a Research Officer as part of the Global Religious Pluralities project; her particular remit is research into Women of Faith and Peacebuilding.
-She is also a Fellow at the London School of Jewish Studies (LSJS) where she has lectured, written and convened courses for over 20 years, focussing on women in Biblical narrative, the Talmud and Jewish Law.
+Lindsay has conducted research into Women of Faith and Peacebuilding on the Global Religious Pluralities project.
+She is also a Fellow at the London School of Jewish Studies (LSJS) where she has lectured, written, and convened courses for over 20 years, focussing on women in Biblical narrative, the Talmud and Jewish Law.

-Lindsay is involved in several national and international interfaith projects, including co-chair of her local Jewish-Moslem Women’s Network Nisa-Nashim, a trustee for the Abraham Initiatives UK and Jewish Scholar-in-Residence for the Council of Christians and Jews (CCJ).
-She is a member of the Senior Faith Leadership Programme which promotes respectful, deep and long-lasting friendship and collegiality between faith leaders in the Christian, Jewish and Moslem communities in the UK and speaks regularly on peaceful shared society and conflict negotiation.
+Lindsay is involved in several national and international interfaith projects, including co-chair of her local Jewish-Muslim Women’s Network Nisa-Nashim, a trustee for the Abraham Initiatives UK, and Jewish Scholar-in-Residence for the Council of Christians and Jews.
+She is a member of the Senior Faith Leadership Programme which promotes respectful, deep and long-lasting friendship and collegiality between faith leaders in the Christian, Jewish and Muslim communities in the UK.

 Contact: l.j.simmonds@lse.ac.uk